 - Uvr-D: It is a helicase enzyme, which unwinds the DNA and chops the damaged DNA segment.

 - DNA polymerase-I: It fills the gap by synthesizing new DNA base pairs through its 5’-3’ polymerization activity.

 - DNA ligase: It seals the gap between the DNA fragments.

-A thymine=thymine dimer forms as a result of UV-radiation.
-Uvr-B enzyme unites with the Uvr-C and forms Uvr-BC complex, to remove the dimer.
-The formation of Uvr-BC complex gets energy by the hydrolysis of ATP molecule.
+A thymine=thymine dimer forms as a result of potent UV-radiation.
+Uvr-B enzyme unites with the Uvr-C and forms a Uvr-BC complex to remove the dimer.
+The formation of the Uvr-BC complex gets energy by the hydrolysis of ATP molecule.
 Uvr-BC subunit scans and recognizes the damage in the DNA segment.

-Then, Uvr-B enzyme loads the Uvr-C enzyme, which will act as an endonuclease enzyme.
-Thus, Uvr-C enzyme will form a cleavage site for the further processing of DNA.
+Then, the Uvr-B enzyme loads the Uvr-C enzyme and functions as an endonuclease enzyme.
+Thus, the Uvr-C enzyme forms a cleavage site for the further processing of DNA.
 This process also requires the utilization of energy.

-Uvr-D then binds to the cleavage site and unwinds and cleaves the damaged DNA segment.
+After that, Uvr-D binds to the cleavage site and unwinds or cleaves the damaged DNA segment.
 An enzyme Uvr-D works like helicase-II, as it performs unwinding of the mutated portion.
-It also makes the use of ATP.
+It utilizes ATP.

-DNA polymerase-I then fulfils the gap created by the Uvr-D helicase enzyme, by adding new DNA through its 5’-3’ polymerization activity.
+Finally, a DNA polymerase-I fulfils the gap created by the Uvr-D helicase enzyme by adding new DNA bases through its 5’-3’ polymerization activity.
 At last, DNA ligase seals the gap between the DNA fragments.